FriendlyUser/league_agents/league_agents/data/prompts.md

 Give a detailed breakdown of each player's performance and the overall breakdown in each game.

 We also want to predict the outcome of bro vs ns.

+ Act as a esports analyst.
+Given the following transcript of the esports game in league of legends between dplus kia and t1, determine how close the matches were.
+Also you will be provided the team names and roster, use that to accurate describe the performance of the players.
+In addition we are interested in knowing how well each team performs.
+Focus on the draft, decision making (macro), team fighting, we also we want determine if the game was determined by a single fight.

+ For the following games between DRX vs DNF and NS vs BRO

+ We want detailed explainations to what each team did well and didnt do well, summarize the games and focus on why each team prevailed.